EMERGENCY AC REPAIR

 A less serious but still important cause is a dirty or clogged evaporator coil.
 Over time, dust and debris that pass through the air filter accumulate on the evaporator coil, insulating it and reducing its ability to absorb heat from the air.
 In Birmingham's dusty and pollen-heavy environment, this accumulation happens faster than in cleaner climates.
 A thorough coil cleaning can often restore normal cooling performance.

-What to do: If your AC is blowing warm air, check your thermostat settings first to ensure it is set to cool mode.
+If your AC is blowing warm air, check the thermostat settings first.
 If settings are correct, do not ignore this symptom.
-Call a qualified technician promptly.
-What might be a manageable repair today could become a much more expensive emergency if the system continues operating with an underlying problem.
+What might be a manageable repair today could become a much more expensive emergency if the system keeps running with an underlying problem.

 Sign 2: Unusual Noises from Indoor or Outdoor Units